A classic homemade lemonade recipe from scratch. Plus, ten flavor variations to suit every taste.

-When a great sale at the grocery store gives you lemons on discount, it’s time to learn how to make lemonade from scratch!
-That’s the fortunate position I found myself this winter when our grocery store priced lemons for $0.18 each.
+When a grocery store gives you lemons on sale, it’s time to learn how to make lemonade from scratch!
+That’s the fortunate position I found myself in this winter when our grocery store priced lemons for $0.18 each.
 I guess there’s not a lot of demand for lemons in February, so I snapped up six pounds.

 Supposedly, there are a number of health benefits to drinking lemon water.
 Most times the advice is to drink warm lemon water, but your body is going to warm it up once it’s in there, anyway.

 Okay, the health gurus don’t advise adding sugar.
 Since we try to avoid white sugar when possible, I used liquid stevia in one batch.
 Not an hour later, my son and I were both sneezing horribly.
 It turns out, if you have ragweed allergies, you shouldn’t use stevia.
 Who knew?

 If you’re lucky enough to get very juicy lemons, you might have more than you need to make the recipe below.
 Don’t throw it out!
 Lemon juice freezes well in Mason jars, and you can keep adding more any time you’ve got leftover lemon juice.
 When you’ve got enough saved up, make more lemonade.
 (If you’re not a fan of Mason jars in the freezer, ice cube trays work well, too.)

 Now, while old-fashioned lemonade is definitely my kids’ favorite, I do like to switch things up on occasion so I played around with a few variations, including one just for adults.